 Generally, title insurance premiums are recognized at the time of closing of the related real estate transaction, as the earnings process is then considered complete.
 Policies or commitments are issued upon receipt of final certificates or preliminary reports with respect to titles.
-Title insurance commissions earned by the Company's agents are recognized as expenses concurrent with recognition of related premium revenue.
+Title insurance commissions earned by the Company's agents, taxes and a provision for claims losses are recognized as expenses concurrent with recognition of related premium revenue.